SebastianGamez/weather--app/README.md

 ###   3. Run a local server at the docs folder
 ###   4. ¡Enjoy!

-## Also you can probe the aplication at: https://sebastiangamez.github.io/weather--app/
+## Also you can probe the application at: https://sebastiangamez.github.io/weather--app/

 ### Contact Me